junaidakhtarsiddiqui/cartoonize/README.md

 # Contributing<br>
-We welcome contributions to the Cartoonizer repository.
+We welcome contributions to the Cartoonize repository.
 If you find any issues or have ideas for improvements, please open an issue or submit a pull request.
 We appreciate your help in making this project better.<br>

 # License<br>
 This project is licensed under the MIT License.